-Figure 6.17.2.4.2-3: Congestion in downlink detected at TNGF of non-3GPP trusted access
+Figure 6.17.2.4-3: Congestion in downlink detected at TNGF of non-3GPP trusted access

-Figure 6.17.2.4.2-3 illustrates how support for L4S is accomplished when congestion is detected at the TNGF in the downlink.
+Figure 6.17.2.4-3 illustrates how support for L4S is accomplished when congestion is detected at the TNGF in the downlink.
+Which steps are executed depends on which option is followed from the following alternatives:

+a. option 1 (Figure 6.17.2.4-3) TNGF performs marking: steps 1.

+b. option 2 (Figure 6.17.2.4-3) UPF performs marking: steps 1, 2, 3.

+i.
+Note that if UPF is doing marking, it receives congestion information from the N3IWF as indicated in step 2.

 1. TNGF indicates via IP Header ECN field that congestion was experienced, assuming that the ECN field was set to ECT(1).